The Most Popular Car Insurance Companies

 Your step-by-step six-part series on how to invest for retirement, from devising a successful strategy to exactly which investments to choose.

 Also included for each insurance company are its J.D.
-Power satisfaction rates from 2022.
+Power satisfaction rates from 2025, when available.
 Data analytic company, J.D.
 Power conducts annual reviews of the car insurance industry, and is a good source to find insurance based on customer satisfaction ratings on a 1,000-point scale.

 Most popular car insurance companies

-These are the top ten most popular car insurance companies on the market.
+These are the top ten most popular car insurance companies on the market right now.

 1. State Farm